NCDgov/ncd-site/_posts/2025-09-29-ncd-agency-shutdown-plan-in-absence-of-appropriations-september-2025.md

 •	Agency personnel will be instructed to obtain information from news outlets for when a continuing resolution or an FY 2026 appropriation has been approved and that they will be expected to return to work on their next regularly scheduled workday.

-4. REFERENCES:
+**4. REFERENCES:**

 •	OMB Circular No. A-ll (2015), Section 124.2, pages 1-2

 •	OMB Memo M-13-22, Planning for Agency Operations during a Potential Lapse in Appropriations (and attachments), September 17, 2013.

-5. REVIEW: This Agency Shutdown Plan has been prepared, with the assistance of NCD’s General Counsel, and reviewed by the undersigned.
+**5. REVIEW:** This Agency Shutdown Plan has been prepared, with the assistance of NCD’s General Counsel, and reviewed by the undersigned.
 It complies with guidance provided in the reference documents.

-Shawn Kennemer
+Shawn Kennemer\
 Vice Chair / Acting Chair